 Management is responsible for the other information.
-The other information comprises the directors' report, statement of corporate governance and statement of compliance set out on pages 14, 15, 16, 21 and 22 respectively; and the background, mission and philosophy, ISO9001, directors, management team, shareholders, corporate information, chairman's statement, summary of operations for five years and corporate social responsibility included in the annual report.
+The other information comprises the directors' report, statement of Corporate Governance and statement of compliance set out on pages 14 to 15, 16 to 21 and 22 respectively; and information about the Company's background, mission and philosophy, ISO9001, directors, management team, shareholders, corporate information, chairman's statement, summary of operations for five years and corporate social responsibility included in the annual report.